 PXiSE: The Grid’s New Operating System

-Patrick began working with Charles Wells, an expert on power system controls who was then at OSIsoft, to test whether that hunch was valid and what such a control system might look like.
+Patrick began working with Charles Wells, an expert on power system controls who was then at OSIsoft (now AVEVA), to test whether that hunch was valid and what such a control system might look like.
 The pair spent close to a year of their free time doing calculations and running simulations that proved that data gathered in real-time from existing grid sensors could also be used to instantly measure and control grid conditions.

 In early 2017, Patrick, Charles, Raymond, and a small team of engineers traveled to test their grid operating system on a 21 MW wind farm and battery storage facility in Hawaii.